Thomas T. Mackie

 Thomas T. Mackie (1895-1955) was a research/public health physician in the United States Army during World War II.
 He was involved in the creation of the first tropical medicine course at the US Army Medical School in 1941.
 He was one of the three principal authors for the first edition of the Manual of Tropical Medicine.

-Later he continued with his interests in Tropical Medicine and became the Branch Consultant and Branch Section Chief in Tropical Medicine, Veterans Administration, Professor of Preventive Medicine at the Bowman Gray School of Medicine of Wake Forest College.
+Later, Mackie continued with his interests in tropical medicine and became the Branch Consultant and Branch Section Chief in Tropical Medicine, Veterans Administration, Professor of Preventive Medicine at the Bowman Gray School of Medicine of Wake Forest College.

 Career

-Thomas Mackie graduated from Harvard in 1918 and from Columbia University as MD in 1924.
+Thomas Mackie graduated from Harvard in 1918 and from Columbia University with an MD in 1924.
 He received a Postgraduate Certificate in Hygiene and Tropical Medicine in 1931 from The London School of Hygiene and Tropical Medicine.
-In March 1931 he was the joint recipient of college’s Duncan Medal for the highest result in the final exams.
+In March 1931, he was the joint recipient of the college’s Duncan Medal for the highest result in the final exams.

 Mackie practiced medicine in New York City throughout the 1930s and was on the teaching staff at Columbia University.

-In 1940, Mackie was a founding member of and became the Director of the American Foundation for Tropical Medicine and has also by this time he had established a base in Puerto Rico.
+In 1940, Mackie was a founding member and became the director of the American Foundation for Tropical Medicine.
+By this time, he had also established a base in Puerto Rico.